 heuristics program overview

 Our innovative new major—“Heuristics, Design, and Technology”— aims to develop abilities in the 21st-century workforce: in particular, creativity, critical thinking, collaboration, and communication across various media.
-Although it’s “new,” it’s not really unprecedented: we are drawing on a variety of approaches that have been successfully pioneered elsewhere: project-based learning (New Tech Network, Western Governors University), campus-community integrated assessment (Imagining America), interdisciplinary instructional teams (Stanford School of Design), mobile technology applications (Abilene Christian University) and combining them with some signature HU strengths: a strong core curriculum in the liberal arts and an ethic of service learning.
+Although it’s “new,” it’s not really unprecedented: we are drawing on a variety of approaches that have been successfully pioneered elsewhere--in particular, project-based learning (New Tech Network, Western Governors University) and campus-community integrated assessment (Imagining America)--and combining them with some signature HU strengths: a strong core curriculum in the liberal arts and an ethic of service learning.